American Proprietary Eponyms

 Otis Elevator Company

-escalator n.; escalators n. pl. : power-driven stair system
+escalator n.; escalators n. pl. : a power-driven stairway system

 HI-LITER™